Aryalexa/42-push_swap/README.md

 Instead of doing 2 `ra` ops and 3 `rb` ops (5 ops), do 2 `rr` ops and 1 `rb` (3 ops).
 This way we reduce the number of operations from `N + M` to `max(N, M)`: `min(N, M)` same-time ops and the rest being single-stack ops.

-For `ss`...
+As for `ss`...
 This implementation doesn't really use it.

 #### Algo basics
 - Starting point: all elements in stack_A.